Program structure may be subject to change due to COVID-19 guidelines*

-This 75 hour certificate program includes a workshop series and a community placement with one of our partner organizations.
+This certificate program includes a workshop series and a community placement for B.Ed. students with one of our partner organizations.
 It is designed for both B.Ed. teacher candidates, other education students, and community educators interested in or currently involved in social justice education.

-Workshops (40 hours): Includes five Saturday workshops (Oct., Nov., Jan., Feb., March.), creating two lesson plans, and ongoing workshop reflections.
+Workshops and Tasks (40 hours): Includes five Saturday workshops (Oct., Nov., Jan., Feb., March.), four weeknight reflection sessions, creating an activity/lesson, and ongoing workshop reflections.

-Optional Community Placement (35 hours): timelines to be confirmed with each partner organization, but typically occur in the fall and winter.
+Community Placement for B.Ed.
+Students (35 hours): timelines to be confirmed with each partner organization, but typically occur in the fall and winter.
+Participants who complete the community placement will receive a 75 hour certificate.
 Community placements are mandatory for B.Ed. students.

-Workshop #2: Education for Change: The Theory and Practice of Popular Education
+Workshop #1- Education for Change: The Theory and Practice of Social Justice Education

 Facilitators: Julie Cosgrove, KWIC Executive Director